Tonkatsu koko made yaru ka

 I prefer a pork with a deeper flavour and the fat (though delicious) was quite salty but the meat was very moist and didn't need any additional seasoning.
 The panko was the thin type, very moreish and not oily.
 The katsu is first fried at low temperature in a back kitchen and then fried for one minute at high temperature behind the counter to crisp up the panko.
 Because most of the frying is done in the back there's very little smell of oil in the restaurant.

-Lots of tonkatsu restaurants have great pork but many fail when it comes to the cabbage, rice and miso soup, and some will even charge you for refills.
-Here, everything was perfect.
-The rice and akadashi were excellent.
-The cabbage was the sweetest I've ever had.
-I demolished a whole bowl with no dressing, and then most of a second, larger, bowl mostly with no dressing.
+So the pork is great but lots of tonkatsu restaurants have great pork but many fail when it comes to the cabbage, rice and miso soup, and some will even charge you for refills.
+Here, everything has been perfect.
+I usually don't request extra rice but it's so good here I've eaten up to four bowls on one visit.
+The tonkatsu sauce and goma is the best I know of: umami, acidity, sweetness, it had everything.
+And (why has no-one thought of this before?) they serve it hot!
+When the cabbage is freshly cut it's the sweetest I've ever had: I can demolish a whole bowl with no dressing.
 Instead of an actual dressing they serve tosa-zu and recommend you add a little salt: this was eye-wideningly good.
-The tonkatsu sauce and goma was the best I can remember eating: umami, acidity, sweetness, it had everything.
-Along with wasabi and shoyu they serve a thick, mildly-spicy condiment made with paprika and cumin that went surprisingly well.
+On one visit the first bowl of cabbage was not up to the usual standard: it was as if it had been cut some time ago and wilted.
+Since they're paying such close attention to everything I'd like them to pay attention to this too.
+Finally, the akadashi is excellent and, along with wasabi and shoyu they serve a thick, mildly-spicy red mojo sauce made with paprika and cumin that went surprisingly well.

 I'm mainly a skeptic when it comes to expensive tonkatsu.
 Looking at the top five tonkatsu restaurants in Tokyo, Narikura I think is too expensive, has poor hospitality and heavy batter.
 Katsu Prepork wasn't perfect.
 Sharikimon Chanwabu is very good but is very expensive now, especially since the curry sauce is no longer included in the set.
 Keita I'm yet to visit.
-Tonta is my favourite: the best panko, excellent pork, nice staff, best value.
+Tonta is my pick of the current top five: the best panko, excellent pork, nice staff, best value.
 The trouble is you'll definitely have to queue for 30-40 minutes, maybe longer.

-You might have to wait for Eric to return to Japan again for a more authoritative take on Tonkatsu koko made yaru ka but I loved it.
 What did an Italian chef bring to a tonkatsu restaurant?
 Well nothing Italian.
 But what Kitano-san did bring (it's not him frying here) was a level of refinement I haven't experienced in a tonkatsu restaurant in a long time.
+What did an Italian chef bring to a tonkatsu restaurant?
+Well nothing Italian.
+But what Kitano-san did bring (it's not him frying here) was a level of refinement I haven't experienced in a tonkatsu restaurant in a long time.
 Katsuzen is the only tonkatsu restaurant to have ever been awarded a Michelin Star, which it held through the 2011-2018 Tokyo Guides (the restaurant closed in January 2020).
 Malca was disappointingly not awarded a Star in the 2024 Guide but was included as a "selected" restaurant.
 It's now more difficult (some would argue rightly so) to get a Star in Tokyo and with all the ramen restaurants being demoted from 1-Star to Bib Gourmand who knows what Michelin will do for 2025 but I think koko made yaru ka has the potential to get a star and I'd be delighted if it did.
+Stick to the rosu or hire for the best tonkatsu in Tokyo.

 📌 https://tabelog.com/tokyo/A1306/A130603/13294363/